uit-no/hpc-doc/applications/chemistry/ADF/ADF.rst

 is software for first-principles electronic structure calculations.
-The parallel version has been tested for scaling and most problems scale well up to 16 cpus, larger problems scale beyond 64 cpus.
-Over 100 cpus is normally not recommended due to limited scaling.
+The program suite shows good scaling behaviour, and we have tested in the 80-160 core region but not beyond.
+For statements from vendor related to scaling, please visit their home page as shown on top of this page.

-(link to general info about license policy notur?)
+(link to general info about license policy notur when available; currently contact: www.sigma2.no)

 Usage
 ======

-(Link to general info about scaling of software on notur systems; get feedback from users?)

-We generally advise to run ADF on more than one node.
-The parallel version has been tested for scaling and most problems scale well up to  4 nodes.
+We generally advise to run ADF on more than one node, unless you do know that your particular problem does not make the code scale well.

 Use

 .. code-block:: bash

     $ module avail adf

 to see which versions of ADF are available.
 Use